-Monthly values from 1948-2010 for the St. Marys, St. Clair, Detroit, Niagara, and St. Lawrence (at Cornwall, Ontario) Rivers were provided by the U.S. Army Corp of Engineers, Detroit District, on behalf of the Coordinating Committee.
-All flows but for the St. Lawrence at Cornwall are coordinated.
-That is, the Coordinating Committee has agreed to these numbers.
-Flows for the St. Lawrence River are considered final through 2010.
+Monthly values from 1948-2015 for the St. Marys, St. Clair, Detroit, Niagara, and St. Lawrence (at Cornwall, Ontario) Rivers were provided by the U.S. Army Corp of Engineers, Detroit District, on behalf of the Coordinating Committee.
+Flows through 2008 are coordinated, that is, the Coordinating Committee has agreed to these numbers.
+Other flows are considered provisional.

-Annual flows from 1948-2010 for the St. Lawrence River at Trois Rivieres, Québec were provided by Environment Canada.
-These flows are considered provisional.
+Annual flows from 1948-2015 for the St. Lawrence River at Trois Rivieres, Québec were provided by Environment Canada.
+These data are considered provisional.